digst/IT-System-AP/NationalArchivesProfile/README.md

 =====
 National Archives Application Profile for IT System Description - under udvikling

-This page documents the RDF constructs as applied in a DRAFT for a Danish public-sector specification for describing IT systems for the National Achives.
+This page documents the RDF constructs as applied in a DRAFT for a Danish public-sector specification for describing IT systems for the National Archives.

 Find ITSYSTEM-AP-NATIONALARCHIVES Shapes Graph samt Example Data Graphs (i RDF-XML, TTL, og JSON-LD) i filerne ovenfor